bofh69/spoolman2slicer/README.md

 you.
 You can also add an extra field in Spoolman's config for the spools and use that field here, ie `{{spool.extra.my_label}}`.

-You should also update the "name" field in the templates to use different names for different spools in a similar way.
+The default template files also use `- {{spool.id}}` at the end of the "name" field in the templates that use a name.
+If you update the filename template, update the name field too.

 ## Usage